developershubhamsingh/Node/notes.md

 local host = or = 127.0.0.1: port numbers
 avoid port numbers 8080

+# Node.js is a runtime environment that allows to run    JavaScript outside the browser and also create our own server. .
-# node is a framework that creates its on server .
+# express is a framework that is used in nodejs.
+ > It makes creating servers, handling routes, and using middleware much easier.
+ > If you create a server using only Node.js, you have to write more code.
+But with Express.js, the same work becomes shorter and simpler.

 # nodemon :
     every time we make change in file or code we need to restart the server to reflect in the browser so nodemon package helps to get over this.